 Guardianship & Powers of Attorney

 In dealing with the personal affairs of clients it is appropriate to mention Powers of Attorney.
-These are normally granted to enable relatives, friends or professional advisers to administer the affairs of elderly or infirm persons who, for whatever reason, are unwilling or unable to manage their own affairs.
+These are normally granted as a proactive measure to enable relatives, friends or professional advisers to administer the affairs of elderly or infirm persons who, in the future, may be unwilling or unable to manage their own affairs.
+Granting a Power of Attorney is just as important as writing a Will and can save a lot of time in the future if the person is unable to manage their own affairs.

 Get In Touch